 Your table contents should include all of the aforementioned sections.
 This tells the potential client what kind of information they should expect to see throughout the document.

 Nowadays, most business proposals are sent online.
 Certain programs allow you to make each section of the table of contents clickable.
-This allows the reader to easily jump to different sections without scrolling up and down.
+This allows the reader to easily jump to different parts without scrolling up and down.

 Section 3: Executive Summary